prototypefund/Digital_Bargeld-docs/core/api-sync.rst

      "delete all transactions smaller than amount Y before time T" into "delete all transactions smaller than amount max(X,Y) before time T".
-Similar summarizations should be applied to all deletion operations supported by the wallet.
+Similar summarizations should be applied to all deletion operations supported by the client.
 Deletion operations themselves are associated with an expiration time reflecting the expiration of the longest lasting record that they explicitly deleted.
      Purchases do not have an expiration time, thus they create a challenge if an indivdiual purchase is deleted.
-Thus, when an individual purchase is deleted, the wallet is to keep track of the deletion with a deletion record.
+Thus, when an individual purchase is deleted, the client is to keep track of the deletion with a deletion record.
 The deletion record still includes the purchase amount and purchase date.
 Thus, when purchases are deleted "in bulk" in a way that would have